 All our itineraries are based on Economy Class.
 However, should you wish to upgrade to a Premium Class this is normally possible subject to availability.
 If you would like to take this option, please contact our reservations department, who can often offer an upgrade at specially discounted prices.

 Baggage allowances vary according to the destination, flight and class booked, although, in the majority of cases, the allowance for Economy is 20kg and Business is 30kg.
 Some charter flights to islands or remote hotels may have lower limits and it may not be possible to leave behind excess baggage.
 Therefore, it is advised not to bring any excess baggage on tours that feature light-aircraft flights.
-Please check with your tour consultant regarding specific routes.
+Please check with your travel consultant regarding specific routes.

 Internal flights: Some internal flights are on smaller aircraft.
 Occasionally, when travelling on internal flights with local carriers or on light aircraft, it may be necessary for operators to change schedules at short notice.
 If this should happen, everything possible will be done to minimise the inconvenience.
 Such a change may cause a delay to your onward travel arrangements and require an extra night’s accommodation at your board point, alternative travel by another airline or another method of transport.
 Although these arrangements are at the discretion of the airline, Cox & Kings will endeavour to help in any way it can and ensure that arrangements go as smoothly as possible.